inertia7/timeSeries_sp500_R/README.md

 # Time Series Analysis on S&P 500 Stock Prices (1995-2015)

 ## ABSTRACT
-This project focuses on using univariate time series forecasting methods for the stock market index, Standard & Poor's 500 (abbreviated commonly as S&P 500, which is the notation we will use in this project).
+This project focuses on using univariate time series forecasting methods for the stock market index, Standard & Poor's 500 (abbreviated commonly as S&P 500, which is the notation we will use in this project) emphasizing on Box-Jenkins AutoRegressive Integrated Moving Average (ARIMA) modeling.
 We went about the time series analysis was through using R and R studio to both predict and visualize our predictions.
 Along with the interactivity of plotly through the [ggplot2 package](https://github.com/tidyverse/ggplot2) we were able to create stunning visuals that help in understanding which time series forecasting method is most appropriate for your own time series analysis.
 ## Packages Required
 Here are the required packages which will ensure all the code will run properly.
 To make sure you have the packages we use in this project use the command(you will only have to use this once):